minvws/nl-covid19-coronacheck-app-coordination/architecture/Privacy Preserving Green Card.md

 The renewal process should be transparent to the user and is performed by the app without any user interaction.
 If strip generation fails for a recoverable reason (e.g. server down) and there are still strips left, the renewal can happen at the next attempt.

 There will only be user-interaction in the situation where the app needs new strips and the renewal failed and no strips are available.
-In that case the app must ask the user to go online to re-activate his green card.
+In that case the app must ask the user to go online to re-activate their green card.

 ## Strip Randomization